Province of Maryland: Relations with the Susquehannock

+Other Susquehannock refugees fled to hunting camps on the North Branch of the Potomac or took refuge with the Lenape.
+Some refugees returned to the Susquehanna River in 1676 and established a palisaded village near the site of their previous village.
+This village was also abandoned when the inhabitants merged with the Haudenosaunee a few years later.

 Border disputes

 With Virginia

-In 1629, George Calvert, 1st Lord Baltimore "driven by 'the sacred duty of finding a refuge for his Roman Catholic brethren," applied to Charles I for a royal charter to establish a colony south of Virginia.
+In 1629, George Calvert, 1st Lord Baltimore, "driven by 'the sacred duty of finding a refuge for his Catholic brethren'", applied to Charles I for a royal charter to establish a colony south of Virginia.
 He also wanted a share of the fortunes being made in tobacco in Virginia, and hoped to recoup some of the financial losses he had sustained in his earlier colonial venture in Newfoundland.

-In 1631, William Claiborne a Puritan from Virginia received a royal trading commission granting him the right to trade with the natives on all lands in the mid-Atlantic where there was not already a patent in effect.
+In 1631, William Claiborne, a Puritan from Virginia, received a royal trading commission granting him the right to trade with the natives in all lands in the mid-Atlantic where there was not already a patent in effect.
 Claiborne established a trading post on Kent Island on May 28, 1631.

-Meanwhile, back in London, the Privy Council persuaded the 1st Lord Baltimore that he be granted a charter for lands north of the Virginia colony, in order to put pressure on the Dutch settlements further north along the Delaware and Hudson Rivers.
-Calvert agreed, but died in 1632 before the charter was formally signed by King Charles I. The Royal Grant and Charter for the new colony of Maryland was then granted to his son, Cecilius Calvert, 2nd Baron Baltimore, on June 20, 1632.
+Meanwhile, back in London, the Privy Council persuaded Lord Baltimore to accept instead a charter for lands north of the Virginia colony, in order to put pressure on the Dutch settlements further north along the Delaware and Hudson Rivers.
+Calvert agreed, but died in 1632 before the charter was formally signed by King Charles I. The Royal Grant and Charter for the new colony of Maryland was then granted to his son, Cecil Calvert, 2nd Baron Baltimore, on June 20, 1632.
 This placed Claiborne on Calvert land.
-Claiborne refused to recognize Lord Baltimore's charter and rights.
+Claiborne refused to recognize Lord Baltimore's charter and rights, or the authority of his brother Leonard as governor.

-Following the arrest of one of his agents for trading in Maryland waters without a license in 1635, Claiborne fitted out an armed ship, and there ensued a naval battle on April 23, 1635 by the mouth of the Pocomoke River during which 3 Virginians were killed.
+Following the arrest of one of his agents for trading in Maryland waters without a license in 1635, Claiborne fitted out an armed ship.
+There ensued a naval battle on April 23, 1635, by the mouth of the Pocomoke River during which three Virginians were killed.
 Following this battle, Leonard Calvert captured Kent Island by force in February 1638.

-In 1644, during the English Civil War Claiborne led an uprising of Protestants in what came to be called the Plundering Time, also known as "Claiborne and Ingle's Rebellion" and retook Kent Island.
+In 1644, during the English Civil War, Claiborne led an uprising of Protestants in what came to be called the Plundering Time, also known as "Claiborne and Ingle's Rebellion", and retook Kent Island.
 Meanwhile, privateer Captain Richard Ingle (Claiborne's co-commander) seized control of St. Mary's City, the capital of the Maryland colony.
 Catholic Governor Calvert escaped to the Virginia Colony which remained nominally loyal to the crown until 1652.
-The Protestant pirates began plundering the property of anyone who did not swear allegiance to the English Parliament, mainly Catholics.
+The Protestant pirates began plundering the property of anyone who did not swear allegiance to the Parliament of England, mainly Catholics.
 The rebellion was put down in 1647 by Governor Calvert.